 Shrinking hair follicles

-Finasteride was originally developed to treat enlargement of the prostate gland, but its tendency to stop hair loss was soon observed.
-Its main use as a hair loss drug is that it reduces the production of a testosterone by-product named DHT; DHT causes hair follicles to shrink, thus slowing down hair growth and leading to thinning and hair loss.
+Finasteride was originally developed to treat enlargement of the prostate gland, but its tendency to influence hair loss was soon observed.
+It was then developed into the smaller, current 1mg dosage specifically as a hair loss treatment.
+Its main function in this respect is to inhibit a testosterone by-product named DHT